GregS1t/marstimeconverter/README.md

 *  To clone : In a terminal,

 ```
-git clone git@pss-gitlab.math.univ-paris-diderot.fr:sainton/marsconverter.git
+git clone git@github.com:GregS1t/marstimeconverter.git

 ```

-*  To download : click on the little clound to dowload.
+*  To download : click on the little cloud to download.
 Then unzip or untar the archive.

 ## 5. How to use it ?

 In the main part of the file and example is given:

 ```
-print("Welcome in MarsConverter module.")
+print("Welcome in MarsTimeConverter module.")
 landerconfigfile = './landerconfig.xml'
 my_file = Path(landerconfigfile)

 ```
-One needs to create an instance of the class MarsConverter which will be used all the time after
+One needs to create an instance of the class MarsTimeConverter which will be used all the time after
 ```
-mDate = MarsConverter(landerconfigfile)
+mDate = MarsTimeConverter(landerconfigfile)

 ```
 If no argument is given to the fonction get_utc_2_lmst(), it will convert current time to lmst